RezwanM/is_it_even_halal/README.md

     $ python3 <project_root>/flaskr/cli_app.py
-    Select your language ("English", "Bengali", or "Arabic"): english Enter the item name: marshmallow
+    Select your language ("English", "Bengali", or "Arabic"): english Enter item name: marshmallow
+    Product:
-    Showing result for: PEEPS - Just Born, Inc. - MARSHMALLOW The item might not be halal as it contains:
+    PEEPS - Just Born, Inc. - MARSHMALLOW
+    Result:
+    MIGHT NOT BE HALAL
+    Reason:
     - gelatin: If this protein comes from an animal which is not halal or which was not slaughtered in a halal way, then it is considered haram.

 ## Requirements